We need your help to continue to provide services to vulnerable residents of Kamloops & area

 Cornerhouse provides 15 single units of subsidized housing.

-A rent bank is a short-term or temporary homelessness prevention tool that helps to provide housing stability for low- to moderate-income renters who are unable to pay rent or utilities due episodes or emergencies that compromise their ability to pay.
-Rent banks complement these loans with access to other information and supports – including financial advice, mediations between renters and landlords, or access to other supports and services – to help stabilize their housing in the future.
-Our Rent Bank program offers “no interest loans” for up to $1,500 for rent and/or utilities.
+The Rent Bank program is a homelessness prevention tool that helps to provide housing stability for low- to moderate-income renters who are unable to pay rent or utilities due to an emergency that compromise their ability to pay.
+The Rent bank provides interest-free loans to individuals and families, as well as information and supports to other agencies that may be able to help these individuals in order to stabilize their housing situation and future.

 Open to all TNRD residents.